 I went to school for tourism management in northern Germany.
 During my sixth semester, I got the chance to study abroad at the University of the Balearic Islands (UIB) in Palma de Mallorca through the ERASMUS network.

-Throughout my five months on the island and the several times I've been back to visit, I have accumulated a travel guide to share my favourite spots on the island.
+Throughout my five months on the island and the several times I've been back to visit, I have accumulated a travel guide to share my favorite spots on the island.

 I hope it'll bring you joy and help you plan your own trip to this beautiful peace of earth in the Mediterranean.